jgithubs/jsplayarea/sw-audio-alsa.md

 ## Alsa Information

 Setting the volume is best done using 'alsamixer'.
 A mini-GUI comes up and the volume can be changed by using the up and down arrows.
 The default setting is '44'.
+The default view is 'Playback'.
 ```
 pi> alsamixer
  Card: bcm2835 ALSA